All Episodes

 Wow.

-Uh I want you to know, I want you to realize the focus of this racist charge is Democrat against Democrat.
+I mean, my friends, I want you to know, I want you to realize the focus of this racist charge is Democrat against Democrat.

-Democrat Democrat.
+Democrat, Democrat.

-They lash out and charge racism.
+Whenever there's any criticism of any kind, they lash out and charge racism.

-Twenty in the Black Caucus ask for curbs on the ethics office.
+Back on June 1st, New York Times, 20 in the Black Caucus ask for curbs on the ethics office.

-Twenty members of the Congressional Black Caucus, including its chairwoman, that would be Barbara Lee, are asking the House of Representatives to severely restrict the powers of an independent ethics office that has spent much of its first full year investigating accusations of wrongdoing among black caucus members.
+20 members of the Congressional Black Caucus, including its chairwoman, that would be Barbara Lee, are asking the House of Representatives to severely restrict the powers of an independent ethics office that has spent much of its first full year investigating accusations of wrongdoing among black caucus members.

 So back on June 1st, the CBC said, you know what?